sidechained/GettingAndCleaningData-CourseProject/CodeBook.md

 - _y_               : a two-column data frame of indices representing the type of activity performed [integers from 1 to 6]
 - _activity_labels_ : a two-column data frame representing a lookup table, which contains the names of the activities corresponding to the indices in 'y' (strings such as 'SITTING' or 'WALKING')

-# 3. Dataset 1: Extraction of only mean and standard deviation features
+# 3. Extraction of only mean and standard deviation features

 In this section:
 - a subset of X is created which retains only the columns that contain 'mean' or 'std' within their names (81 features)